kikofernandez/programmingfightclub/books/grasp-book/parts/type-systems.md

 # Type systems

-<span class="firstcharacter">I</span>n this chapter you will learn
-what is a type system and
-the difference between static and dynamic type systems
+In this chapter you will learn what is a type system and the difference between static and dynamic type systems.

 A type system *assigns types to programming constructs*.
 By programming constructs we mean functions, expressions, statements, variables, etc.